You are here

-Letters of recommendation can be very helpful in consideration of your application.
+A letter of recommendation can be very helpful in consideration of your application.
 It's best to choose someone who can discuss your potential as a student, your motivation, skills, background, and character.
 This person should have first-hand knowledge of your art or academic achievements.
-We recommend asking someone, such as an art teacher, liberal arts teacher, guidance counselor, employer, or mentor.
+We recommend asking someone, such as an art teacher, liberal arts teacher, school counselor, employer, or mentor.

-Please note the Common Application refers to recommenders as "Academic Evaluators."
+Please note Common App refers to recommenders as "Academic Evaluators."

 Include a list of your activities including employment, community service, school clubs, organizations, and extracurricular interests.
 Specify positions held (if any), length of service, and awards or prizes.

 MassArt requires proof of graduation for all first year and transfer students.
 This is necessary for both residency documentation and financial aid verification.

 Transfer applicants with an academic transcript that indicates they have successfully completed at least two years of post-secondary education (48 or more credits, not including college credits completed while in high school), have adequate documentation to fulfill the proof of graduation requirement.
 If credits are currently in progress, you must provide the final college transcript noting successful competition of those course in order to enroll.
 Failure to do so will require you to submit your proof of graduation, and you will not be able to start classes without proper documentation.
 To satisfy this requirement, you may submit one of the following:

 - A final high school transcript from a U.S. high school or U.S.-accredited high school, including a date of graduation; signed, stamped, or sealed by a school official, and sent from your high school or recognized third-party vendor